shanu516516/user-guide/docs/wallet.md

    ![Enter Subaccount Name](/images/wallet/new-tag-account.png)

-Once the Subaccount is created, it will be available for use in the [Funding → Trading](#-1-funding--trading) transfer flow.
+Once the Subaccount is created, it will be available for use in the [Funding → Trading](#-1-funding--trading) and [Trading → Trading](#-3-trading--trading) transfer flow.

+---

+## Additional Information

+- Transactions can be viewed on the [Twilight Explorer](https://explorer.twilight.rest/nyks), but amounts and account details are obfuscated for privacy.